nyanibaquartey/nyanibaquartey/README.md

 # About Me
 Hi there 👋.
 I am Nana.
 I'm passionate about using my **SQL**, **Excel** and **Tableau** skills to analyze and visualize data to drive decisions.
-I am excited to transfer my problem-solving, communication, presentation skills and attention ot detail in my experience as a Technology Teacher to a
+I am excited to transfer my problem-solving, communication, presentation skills and attention to detail in my experience as a Technology Teacher to a
 Data Analyst role.